kallehauge/FileInput/README.md

 ===
 This small plugin (665 byte) is created to make cross-browser file input styling, easy.
 It creates a main div with two child divs.
 The plugin differentiate between the inputs by the "name" attribute, so it won't work before you grant your inputs a name.

-***Disclaimer:*** *This is not a styled option, but rather a "convertion" so you can style your own inputs as it fits you, with cross-browser support.
-You can of course use the demo-page as a starting point.
-It is MIT licnsed after all :)*
+***Disclaimer:*** *This isn't a styled option, but rather a "convertion" so you can style your own inputs as it fits you, with cross-browser support.
+You can of course use the demo-page as a starting point :)*

 Demo
 ---